adriqnn/SoftUni/17_DataStructuresJavaFundamentals/_04_HeapsAndBST/_02_MaxHeap/README.md

 Methods:

-* public int size(): Returns the number of elements in the max heap.
+* int size(): Returns the number of elements in the max heap.

-* public void add(E element): Adds an element to the max heap and adjusts the heap to maintain the max heap property.
+* void add(E element): Adds an element to the max heap and adjusts the heap to maintain the max heap property.

-* private void heapifyUp(int index): Adjusts the heap by moving the element at the given index upwards until the heap property is satisfied.
+* void heapifyUp(int index): Adjusts the heap by moving the element at the given index upwards until the heap property is satisfied.

-* private boolean isLess(int childIndex, int parentIndex): Checks if the element at the child index is less than the element at the parent index.
+* boolean isLess(int childIndex, int parentIndex): Checks if the element at the child index is less than the element at the parent index.

-* private E getAt(int index): Retrieves the element at the specified index.
+* E getAt(int index): Retrieves the element at the specified index.

-* private int getParentIndex(int index): Calculates the index of the parent node for a given child index.
+* int getParentIndex(int index): Calculates the index of the parent node for a given child index.

-* public E peek(): Returns the maximum element (root) of the max heap without removing it.
+* E peek(): Returns the maximum element (root) of the max heap without removing it.
 Throws an IllegalStateException if the heap is empty.